Home

 Each of them is tweaked and managed differently.
 For example, at input and output, you can control the size of a partition, but at the output, I can also control the number of files or the number of tasks by doing coalesce or repartition.
 With shuffle, you can control the number of data that will move around the network.

-Partitioning on input stage
+Partitioning on the input stage

 Let's start by determining the number of partitions based on the size of the input dataset.

 Spark can handle input pretty well as well as your data is explodable.
-There is a clear match between how data is placed in data storage such as HDFS or Cassandra and how Spark split the data while reading.
+There is a clear match between how data is placed in data storage such as HDFS or Cassandra and how Spark splits the data while reading.

 When Spark reads a file from HDFS, it creates a single partition for a single input split.
 Input split is set by the Hadoop InputFormat used to read this file.
 If you have a 30GB uncompressed text file stored on HDFS, then with the default HDFS block size setting (128MB) and default spark.files.maxPartitionBytes(128MB) it would be stored in 240 blocks, which means that the dataframe you read from this file would have 240 partitions.